Oklahoma vs. Iowa State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Iowa State has combined with its opponents to score more than 59.5 points in four of nine games this season.
+- Iowa State and its opponents have combined to score more than 59.5 points in four of nine games this season.

-- The two teams combine to average 72.5 points per game, 13.0 more than the total in this contest.
+- This contest's over/under is 14.5 points more than the 45 these two squads combine to surrender per game this season.

-- The 45 combined points per game that these two squads have allowed this season are 14.5 fewer than the 59.5 over/under in this contest.

 Oklahoma Stats and Trends